-Papers accepted for publication become the copyright of Irish Forestry, but author(s) will be allowed to use the material for scholarly communication and to be posted on their institutional or professional website.
+Papers accepted for publication become the copyright of Irish Forestry, but author(s) will be allowed to use the material for scholarly communication.
+We request that links to articles be posted on author's institutional or professional websites.

 Irish Forestry has been published continuously by the Society of Irish Foresters since 1943.
 It is Ireland’s only academic and technical publication on forestry.
-Full text articles from 1943 onwards are available free of charge as PDF files for all but the most recent three volumes.
+Full text articles from 1943 to the present are available free of charge as PDF files.

 This journal permits and encourages authors to post links to articles published in the journal on personal websites or institutional repositories both prior to and after publication, while providing bibliographic details that credit, if applicable, its publication in this journal.